TheNoobInventor/bitcoin-ticker/docs/index.md

 - Monitor

-- USB hub/accessory to for keyboard and mouse to be plugged into the RPi)
+- USB hub/accessory for the keyboard and mouse to be plugged into the RPi

 - Keyboard and mouse.

-### Project Wiring
+### Project wiring

 The wiring for the project is shown in the figure below.